 Data about enrollment in psychology courses come from a number of sources, including the National Center for Education Statistics (NCES).
 NCES is the primary federal entity for collecting and analyzing data related to education in the United States and other nations.

-Undergraduate Enrollment in Psychology
+Undergraduate Education in Psychology

 High School Psychology